greim/gen/src/chapters/01-pull-push.md

 ## Looping collections

-We'll kick things off by considering ways to loop through two common data structures: trees and lists.

- * **Lists**: In a list, everything exists sequentially in a line, so looping is easy.
- * **Trees**: A tree has a non-linear branching structure, so looping it isn't so easy.
+We'll kick things off by considering two common data structures: trees and lists.
+In a list, everything exists sequentially in a line, so looping is easy.
+A tree has a non-linear branching structure, so looping it isn't so straightforward.

-Terminology note: when you loop through a collection, we'll say that you're the *consumer*, while the collection is the *producer*.
+*Terminology note: when you loop through a collection, we'll say that you're the consumer, while the collection is the producer.*

-## The pull model
+## Pull mode

-So then, suppose we have a `list` and a `tree` variable, which we'll consume using the pull model.
-Think of the pull model as "I'll call you."
-In other words, *the consumer is in charge* of pulling things out:
+We'll consume our tree and list in pull mode.
+Think of pull as "I'll call you."
+In other words, the consumer is in charge of pulling things out:

 ```js
 for (var i=0; i<list.length; i++) {